Independent Contractor Pay Stub: Complete Guide 2025

 Understand the difference between contractors and employees is important.
 Check our article: "Contractors vs. Employees", Learn about misclassification risks, tax liabilities, and smarter hiring decisions.

-How do I make own pay stubs if I'm self-employed?
+How do I get pay stubs if I’m self-employed?

 How to show proof of income if independent contractor?